After 15 years, over $11m in career live tourney earnings,

 I would answer a bit the same way that I have not put enough effort in to it and been a bit too sloppy and not focused enough.

-I have basically not taken it seriously enough and you cannot play against the best players in the world without being serious about it and bringing your A-game.
+against the best players in the world without being serious about it and

 Hopefully I can change it around.